mandelsoft/spiff/README.md

 ## `(( a > 1 ? foo :bar ))`

 Dynaml supports the comparison operators `<`, `<=`, `==`, `!=`, `>=` and `>`.
 The comparison operators work on
 integer values.
-The check for equality also works on lists and maps.
+The checks for equality also work on lists and maps.
 The result is always a boolean value.
+To negate a condition the unary not opertor (`!`) can be used.

 Additionally there is the ternary conditional operator `?:`, that can be used to evaluate expressions depending on a condition.
 The first operand is used as condition.
 The expression is evaluated to the second operand, if the condition is true, and to the third one, otherwise.